 Just when you think summer is over, fall flowers have a different story to tell.
 Some varieties can be succession planted for a full three seasons of colorful blooms while others grow all summer only to bloom in the fall.
 You can get the most from your fall cutting garden by planting a mixture of late-season flower varieties.

-post contains affiliate links.
-Please see disclosure
+This post contains affiliate links.
+Please see disclosure for more information

 Why are some varieties a better choice for a fall cutting garden?

 The best varieties for a fall cutting garden are ones that survive through cool temperatures.
 This is known as a hardy annual.
 While hardy annuals will continue to bloom throughout fall, they die once a hard frost occurs.
-Perennials are also a good option for their long term investment.
+Perennials are also a good option for their long-term investment.
 Once perennials experience a hard frost, they go dormant until temperatures rise again in the spring.

 How do I choose what to grow?

 If you’re new to a cutting garden or are looking to expand your collection, the varieties listed below will give you a good baseline.
 These fall earthy-toned flowers blend well with brighter and more vibrant varieties.